lightbits/verlossen/readme.md

 ##Development log:##

+###Day 6 (March 6.
+2015)###
+Alrighty.
+I cleaned up the code a bit, but it's still terrible.
+Atleast I have server-client gameplay communication working now.
+So you can join the game and the server adds you and simulates you and stuff.

+I need to look into several issues:

+* The server crashes upon reconnections
+* Implementing a map structure to hold clients on the server
+* Find out why there is such latency when cl_update_rate is high, even running on local machine.

 ###Day 5 (March 5.
 2015)###
 Today was also more code structure work, not too exciting to look at unfortunately.
 I split the application into seperate server and client sides.
 So now I can run the server as one process, and connect to the